jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-None of the preceding approaches have any effect without the **new** SBDG logging starter.
+None of the preceding approaches have any effect without the **new** [spring-boot-gemfire-name] logging starter.

-### Configure VMware GemFire Logging
+### Configure [vmware-gemfire-name] Logging

-So, how do you configure logging for VMware GemFire?
+So, how do you configure logging for [vmware-gemfire-name]?

-Three things are required to get VMware GemFire to log output:
+Three things are required to get [vmware-gemfire-name] to log output: